Amber Diceless Roleplaying Game: History

 A 256-page companion volume, Shadow Knight, was published in 1993.
 This supplemental rule book includes the remaining elements from the Merlin novels, such as Broken Patterns, and allows players to create Constructs such as Merlin's Ghostwheel.
 The book presents the second series of novels not as additions to the series' continuity but as an example of a roleplaying campaign with Merlin, Luke, Julia, Jurt and Coral as the PCs.
 The remainder of the book is a collection of essays on the game, statistics for the new characters and an update of the older ones in light of their appearance in the second series, and (perhaps most usefully for GMs) plot summaries of each of the ten books.
 The book includes some material from the short story "The Salesman's Tale," and some unpublished material cut from Prince of Chaos, notably Coral's pregnancy by Merlin.

 Both books were translated into French and published by Jeux Descartes in 1994 and 1995.

 A third book, Rebma, was promised.
 Cover art was commissioned and pre-orders were taken, but it was never published.
 Wujcik also expressed a desire to create a book giving greater detail to the Courts of Chaos.
 The publishing rights to the Amber DRPG games were acquired in 2004 by Guardians of Order, who took over sales of the game and announced their intention to release a new edition of the game.
 However, no new edition was released before Guardians of Order went out of business in 2006.
 The two existing books are now out-of-print, but they have been made available as PDF downloads.

-In June 2007 a new publishing company, headed by Edwin Voskamp and Eric Todd, was formed with the express purpose of bringing Amber DRPG back into print.
+In June 2007 a new publishing company, headed by Edwin Voskamp and Eleanor Todd, was formed with the express purpose of bringing Amber DRPG back into print.
 The new company is named Diceless by Design.